saadalifazaman/saadalifazaman.github.io/_portfolio/01-research-assistant-biofouling-IE-metric.md

 $$IE_{\alpha \to \beta} = CE_{\alpha \to \beta} - \frac{SE_\alpha + SE_\beta}{2}$$

 Where:
-- **CE** = Combined Effect of the ordered pair (α then β)
+- **CE** = Combined Effect of the ordered pair augmentation (α then β)
 - **SE** = Single Effect of each individual augmentation

 A **positive IE** indicates the ordered pair produces performance exceeding the arithmetic mean of its individual effects (synergistic).
-A **negative IE** indicates the pair is sub-additive relative to that average (antagonistic).
+A **negative IE** indicates the pair performs below the arithmetic mean of its individual effects, though it may still exceed the performance of either augmentation applied alone.
 This additive null hypothesis reflects the fact that both augmentations are applied to the same training image — their combined effect **replaces** rather than accumulates their individual contributions.

 ### 2. k–n Fold Augmentation Cross-Validation (ACV) Protocol

-Standard k-fold cross-validation introduces a specific evaluation bias when used for augmentation studies: augmented derivatives of a raw validation image may appear in the training set.
-Under extreme data scarcity (n < 50), this is not negligible — a single raw image and its augmented versions can constitute a substantial fraction of the entire dataset, introducing optimistic bias into performance estimation.
+Standard k-fold cross-validation introduces a specific evaluation bias when used for augmentation studies.
+Augmented derivatives of a raw validation image may appear in the training set.
+Under extreme data scarcity (n < 50), this is not negligible.
+Because a single raw image and its augmented versions can constitute a substantial fraction of the entire dataset, introducing optimistic bias into performance estimation.

 The **k–n Fold ACV protocol** eliminates this bias by enforcing strict separation between augmented training data and raw validation data:
 - Raw images are divided into **k balanced folds** held in a validation folder